0%

 • Bioenergy with Carbon Capture & Storage (BECCS) – producing energy from biomass, then storing part of the resulting carbon underground or in the soil.

-WHAT THEY TELL YOU WHAT THEY DON’T
+WHAT THEY TELL YOU WHAT THEY DON’T TELL YOU

 WE NEED NETs: We can continue to emit now, and recapture CO2 later, in order to continue growing air traffic.
 WE NEED TO REDUCE FLYING, NOW: Relying on NETs –not available at any significant scale for decades – provides aviation with a ‘licence to pollute’ which will contribute to heating the atmosphere beyond 1.5°C.